Home

 Execution

-ARTICLE 46 - (1) This Regulation are executed by the Rector of the Middle East Technical University.
+ARTICLE 47 - (1) The provisions of this Regulation are executed by the Rector of the Middle East Technical University.

 LIVE CHAT